krs/xrepo-gradle-plugin/README.md

 xrepo.disabledBranches 'master', 'release/~'
 ```

-#### xrepo.fallback(String branchPattern, Strng fallback)
+#### xrepo.fallback(String branchPattern, String fallback)
 This can be used to configure which branch version should be used for dependencies in case they don't have a version identical to current branch.

-* The first parameter is a pattern that will be matched to current branch (use tilde `~` to match zero or more characters).
+The first parameter is a pattern that will be matched to current branch (use tilde `~` to match zero or more characters).

-* The second parameter is a branch name that will be used as fallback (use `[1]` to use characters matched by first tilde in fallback pattern).
+The second parameter is a branch name that will be used as fallback (use `[1]` to use characters matched by first tilde in fallback pattern).
 Order in which fallbacks are defined is important - first found match returns the fallback.
 If there is no match then dependency will use version defined in build script.

+##### Example

 ```
 xrepo.fallback 'hotfix/~', ''